 If law, therefore, is to be the monopoly of government and government is to be formed by this apparent collective will, why not materialise this abstract notion so government becomes the monopoly of the governed instead of a law unto itself as it currently is?
 I put to you that a government which secures freedom is a government which is free from all restraints, save those imposed upon it by those it serves.

 Let us take from the philosophical notions of general will and social contract those principles and materialise them in actual contract.
-Surely, if it is that government gains a mandate through suffrage, that mandate comes with warranties and conditions.
-Let, therefore, the caveats of government – the restraints placed upon government by the people – be reflected in living contracts to which governments are bound.
+Surely, if it is that they gains a mandate through suffrage, that mandate comes with warranties and conditions.
+Let, therefore, the caveats of government – the restraints placed upon them by the people – be reflected in living contracts to which they are bound.
 Let constitutions be backgrounds to living constitutions which find body in material documents to which every government formed is bound.

 Author: William MA Chandler is a Barbadian and Caribbean philosopher currently enrolled as a doctoral candidate in law at Queen’s University, Belfast.
 For any enquiries, you may contact him at [email protected].